 Our colleagues Talent we invest in

-Our committed workforce now numbers more than 86,000 colleagues, nearly half of whom are women.
+Our committed workforce now numbers 85,000 colleagues, nearly half of whom are women.
 Together, we represent 125 nationalities across 62 markets globally.

 We take enormous pride in helping each and every one of our colleagues to fulfil their potential.
 That’s why we continue to deliver comprehensive learning programmes, while more than 50 country-based employee networks and three global diversity networks.